idezentas/marquee-scroller-tr/README.md

 ## Features include:
 * Accurate Clock refresh off Internet Time Servers
 * Local Weather and conditions (refreshed every 10 - 30 minutes)
-* News Headlines from all the major sources
 * Configured through Web Interface
 * Display 3D print progress from your OctoPrint Server
 * Option to display Pi-hole status and graph (each pixel accross is 10 minutes)